-The service submits data on care of women with Type 1 or Type 2 Diabetes to the National Pregnancy in Diabetes audit to compare the outcomes of women in our clinic to those across the country.
-See our Audit Summary here.
+The service submits data on the care of pregnant people with Type 1 or Type 2 Diabetes to the National Pregnancy in Diabetes audit to compare the outcomes of these service users in our clinic to those across the country.

 Epilepsy and Seizure Disorders

-We offer specialist clinics for women with epilepsy at both City Hospital and QMC.
-These enable women who are pregnant or considering pregnancy to have care from an epilepsy specialist nurse and obstetrician with support from a consultant neurologist.
+We offer specialist clinics at both City Hospital and the QMC, for people who are pregnant and who have epilepsy.
+These enable people who are pregnant or considering pregnancy to have care from an epilepsy specialist nurse and obstetrician with support from a consultant neurologist.

 Before your appointment: